How Can Probiotics Help With Mood?

-(This is precisely why we created mood-targeted probiotics, with specific strains and species designed to enhance your mood, naturally.)
+This is precisely why we created mood-targeted probiotics, with specific strains and species designed to support mood, naturally.

 Through all these actions, the gut will let the brain know what’s keeping it busy.
-Especially when there is a problem in the ENS like irritation in the lining of the GI tract, also known as irritable bowel syndrome (IBS).
+Especially when there is a problem in the ENS like irritation in the lining of the GI tract.

-This condition is not to be taken lightly.
-It can be debilitating for many people, and the symptoms (constipation, diarrhea, abdominal pain, bloating, fatigue, sleeping problems, food intolerance, etc.) have a direct effect on their moods and emotions.
+This issue is not to be taken lightly.
+It can be debilitating for many people, and the problems (constipation, diarrhea, abdominal pain, bloating, fatigue, sleeping problems, food intolerance, etc.) have a direct effect on their moods and emotions.

-Before, medical practitioners and researchers thought that anxiety and depression could be contributing to IBS.
-Since learning more about the gut-brain axis, researchers have discovered that it might just be the opposite; that symptoms of IBS are causing the gut to send signals to the brain, thus triggering mood changes.
+Before, medical practitioners and researchers thought that mental health could be contributing to stomach issues.
+Since learning more about the gut-brain axis, researchers have discovered that it might just be the opposite; that issues of the stomach are causing the gut to send signals to the brain, thus triggering mood changes.

 Probiotics play an essential role in gut health.
 Probiotics are live bacteria that work hard to keep your digestive system functioning properly.
-Having proper amounts of the right good bacteria has been shown to have a connection to mood issues like anxiety and depression.
+Having proper amounts of the right good bacteria has been shown to have a connection to mood issues.

-You can find the good bacteria your body + mind craves through foods like yogurt, kefir, sauerkraut, kimchi, kombucha, sourdough bread, soft cheese, acidophilus milk, among others.
+You can find the good bacteria your body craves through foods like yogurt, kefir, sauerkraut, kimchi, kombucha, sourdough bread, soft cheese, acidophilus milk, among others.

 The other way probiotics boost gut health is through maintaining a stable and balanced gut flora.
-When there’s a good balance of bacteria in the gut, the body will function properly.
+When there’s a good balance of bacteria in the gut, the body functions more smoothly.

-Nonetheless, if you’re someone who suffers from mood issues or frequent anxiety, it can be extremely helpful to consume targeted bacterial probiotic species for mood support.
+Nonetheless, if you’re someone who struggles with mood issues, it can be extremely helpful to consume targeted bacterial probiotic species for mood support.
 This will ensure that the probiotics are working to support the brain-gut connection.

-- Lactobacillus plantarum – may reduce anxious behavior
+- Lactobacillus plantarum – may reduce stress behavior

-- Lactobacillus acidophilus – improves the body’s immune system
+- Lactobacillus acidophilus – supports the body’s immune system

-- Lactobacillus helveticus – may tame anxiety symptoms
+- Lactobacillus helveticus – may tame mood-related symptoms

 - Lactobacillus brevis – helps in the production of brain-derived neurotrophic factor (BDNF)